alexarje/sensing/README.md

 # Sensing Sound and Music

-Book project for MUS2640
+[Book project for the course MUS2640](https://www.uio.no/studier/emner/hf/imv/MUS2640/) at the University of Oslo (UiO).
+It has been written using [Jupyter Book](https://jupyterbook.org/) v2 and be compiled to different formats.

-You need to run the virtual environment
+## How to run

-    source venv/bin/activate

 To run the book

+    cd book
     jupyter book start

-## License
+To build

+    jupyter book build --all